- Outlook's Scheduling Assistant helps users plan meetings and send out invitations to attendees.

 How can I use Outlook Scheduling Assistant?

-- In Outlook, click Calendar in the bottom left corner of the screen.
+2. In Outlook, click on the Calendar section in the bottom left corner of the screen.

-- A new window appears next.
-From the Meeting tab, select Scheduling Assistant.
+5. A new window appears next.
+From the Meeting tab, click on Scheduling Assistant.

-- Also enter the Start and End times.
-From the Suggested Times list, choose the desired time or make adjustments to your time and date to find a time that works for everyone.
+8. Then enter the Start and End times.
+From the Suggested Times list, you can choose the desired time or make adjustments to your time and date to find a time that works for everyone.

-2. How can I export Outlook Scheduling Assistant to Excel?
+2. Export the Outlook Scheduling Assistant to Excel

 - Open Outlook and go to File.